 Do Universities in Belgium Offer English-taught Programs?

-We hope this article on the cheap universities in Belgium for international students was helpful.
+We hope this article on cheap universities in Belgium for international students was helpful.
 For more information like this, check out the Study in Belgium and Available Programs in Europe for International Students pages.